OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 1. **Are you seeing error messages?** This could be a ***software problem***, and you should reflect on an recent changes you or your team may have made, and contact your webmaster.
 Sending your webmaster a screenshot, the link of the page you are having problems with, and any error messages you see will help them figure out what might be the cause of the problem.
 You might also copy the error messages into a search to see if they are easily fixed.
 2. **Are you seeing a message from your web hosting provider?** You could have been taken offline for legal, copyright, billing, or other reasons.
 This is a ***policy problem***, and the resources provided by the EFF, while focused on US copyright laws, are a good place to learn more: [https://www.eff.org/issues/bloggers/legal/liability/IP](https://www.eff.org/issues/bloggers/legal/liability/IP).
 3. **Is your site not loading at all?**  Your hosting company may be having problems, in which case you may be facing a ***hosting problem***.
 Can you visit the website of your hosting company?
 Note that this is **not** the admin section of your own site, but the company or organization you work with to host your site.
 Look or search for a "status" blog (e.g. status.dreamhost.com), and also search on twitter.com for other users discussing downtime at the host - a simple search like “(company name) down” can often reveal if  many others are having the same problem.
-4. **Is your web host working, but your is unavailable?**  Check [http://www.isup.me/](http://www.isup.me/) - your site might be up, but you can’t see it.
+4. **Is your web host working, but your is unavailable?**  Check [http://www.isup.me/](http://www.isup.me/) - your site might be up, but you can't see it.
 This is a ***network problem***.
 Your own Internet connection could be having problems or be blocking your access to your site.
 5. **Can you visit other sites with content like your site?**  Try visiting websites related to yours or covering similar issues.
 Also try using Tor ([https://www.torproject.org/projects/gettor.html](https://www.torproject.org/projects/gettor.html))  or Psiphon ([https://psiphon.ca/products.php](https://psiphon.ca/products.php)) to access your site.
 If this helps, you have a ***blocking problem*** -- you are still online for other parts of the world, but are being censored in your own country.
 6. **Is your site loading intermittently, or unusually slowly?** Your site may be overwhelmed by the number and speed of requests for pages it is receiving -- this is a ***performance problem***.
 This could be "good" in that your site has become more popular and it simply needs some improvements to respond to more readers - check your site analytics for a long-term pattern in growth.
 Contact your webmaster or hosting provider for guidance.
 Many popular blogging and CMS platforms (Joomla, Wordpress, Drupal...) have plugins to help cache your website locally and integrate CDNs, which can dramatically improve site performance and resilience.
 Many of the solutions below can also help performance problems as well.

 ### Tips

-* **Backups** In addition to the services and suggestions below, it’s always good to make sure you have backups (that you store somewhere other than the same place your website is!) - many hosts and website platforms have this included; but it’s best to also have additional, offline copies.
+* **Backups** In addition to the services and suggestions below, it's always good to make sure you have backups (that you store somewhere other than the same place your website is!) - many hosts and website platforms have this included; but it's best to also have additional, offline copies.
 * **Keep up to date** If you are using a Content Management System (CMS) such as WordPress or Drupal, check to make sure that your website technology is updated to the latest software, especially if there have been security updates.
 * **Monitoring** There are many services that can constantly check on your site and email or text you if it goes down.
 [This Mashable article](http://mashable.com/2010/04/09/free-uptime-monitoring/) lists 10 popular ones.
 Be aware that the email or phone number you use for monitoring will be clearly associated with managing the website.

 # Next Steps

 If the above diagnoses do not help (or you are experiencing a severe ***performance problem***, your site may be the victim of a **"denial of service" attack**, where a malicious user (or many of them), try to view the website over and over again, quickly (using automated tools), and in doing so crowd out legitimate readers.
-Sometimes it’s one “attacker” trying to do this to your site, which usually doesn’t cause much of a problem -- unless you pay for bandwidth.
+Sometimes it's one “attacker” trying to do this to your site, which usually doesn't cause much of a problem -- unless you pay for bandwidth.
 More common is the “Distributed” denial of service (DDoS), where an attacker who controls thousands of machines targets a site with all of them.

 *Imagine hundreds of people in line at a food stall who, when they get to the front of the line, slowly decide not to order anything, but then immediately get back in line.
-There may be legitimate customers in line, but it’s going to take them hours to get their food, and the vendor may give up!*
+There may be legitimate customers in line, but it's going to take them hours to get their food, and the vendor may give up!*

 This [video from Google's Project Shield](https://www.youtube.com/watch?v=wmTvv8ISwPA) provides a great description of these attacks.

 # Responding to a Denial of Service Attack

-**Don’t wait until you have been attacked!**  All of the services listed below will work quickly to help you recover during or after an attack, but you can get protected now, before any attack happens!
+**Don't wait until you have been attacked!**  All of the services listed below will work quickly to help you recover during or after an attack, but you can get protected now, before any attack happens!
 This can reduce costs by lowering your bandwidth usage, and keep you online during an attack.
-Once you’ve been hit, it can take up to three days for the Internet to "find" you at your new, protected address - so in almost every case, it’s much better to **be prepared and get started now**.
+Once you've been hit, it can take up to three days for the Internet to "find" you at your new, protected address - so in almost every case, it's much better to **be prepared and get started now**.
 The first step is to work with the company you bought your domain from, and change the “Time to Live” or TTL to 1 hour.
 This can help you redirect your site once it comes under attack much faster (the default is 72 hours, or three days).

 There are many services that can help you with denial of service attacks; and they fall (very broadly) into two categories - **hosted** and **proxied** services.

 ## Hosted Services

-Hosted services require you to move your website completely to their servers - you’re changing hosting providers.
+Hosted services require you to move your website completely to their servers - you're changing hosting providers.
 Many of them can help you through this.
 The benefits of this include the hosted solution often providing many other protection features in addition to DDoS mitigation; the downside can be cost (depending on what you currently pay) and control - you need to be able to trust your domain host, as they have a lot of control over your website.
 Hosted services may also use a mixture of the same technology as *proxied services* below.

 ### Pros: